mejbaulmubin786/mejbaulmubin786/README.md

 *March 19, 2017 – Present*
 I have been working at the Soil Resource Development Institute, a government institution in Bangladesh, since March 2017.
 My role involves contributing to various IT-related projects that enhance the institution's operational efficiency and resource management.

+### 🎓 Education & Training
+**Ostad**
+*Advanced Laravel Training*
+*May 1, 2024 – Present*
+I am currently undertaking advanced-level training in Laravel from Ostad, where I am enhancing my knowledge and skills in building complex and scalable applications using Laravel's powerful features.

 ### 🏆 Projects & Contributions
 - **[Project Name 1]:** Developed a [short description of the project], which [details about the functionalities or technologies used].
 - **[Project Name 2]:** Contributed to [description of the project], focusing on [specific tasks or technologies].